benm-stm/solace-scalable-k8s-operator/README.md

   namespace: solacescalable
 spec:
   replicas: 3
-  # Optional field can be omitted
+  # Optional field can be omitted, when ommited service dns inside the cluster will be used
   clusterUrl: scalable.dev.gcp.digital-backbone.io
   container:
     name: solace